NachoColl/bws-help_DEPRECATED/slate/source/includes/01_introduction.md

 ## Required Funds

-[Blockchain Web Services](https://bws.ninja) is free, but calling Smart Contracts requires funds: "It is the fuel that allows it to operate" (you can check how Gas and Fuel works for Ethereum [here](https://ethereum.org/en/developers/docs/gas/)).
+Calling Smart Contracts requires funds: "It is the fuel that allows it to operate" (you can check how Gas and Fuel works for Ethereum [here](https://ethereum.org/en/developers/docs/gas/)).
+When using [Blockchain Web Services](https://bws.ninja) you don't have to worry about buying Cryptos as everytime you call a Smart Contract we will convert your USD credits into the required crypto currency.

 <aside class="notice">
-We use Stripe as the Payment gateway for buying credits.
+We use Stripe as the Payment gateway for buying USD credits.
 </aside>

 To get your account funded go to `My Account > Credits` and complete your credits purchase.